Renault Estafette: Evolution

 In 1961 came the Alouette version which was a simpler version of the minibus with removable seats that could convert it into a camper van and was indeed popular with French conversion companies.
 Finally a chassis-cab version was introduced onto which innumerable bodies could be fitted.

 In May 1962 the 800 kg rated Estafette was the first vehicle to receive Renault's newly developed "Sierra" series water-cooled four-cylinder 1,108 cc five-bearing engine, which was destined to appear in a passenger car a month later with the launch, in June 1962, of the Renault 8.

 In 1968 a series of 70 vans were issued to the police at the Winter Olympics held in Grenoble, and this led to a long-term contract, but Renault's biggest customer for the Estafette was PTT, the French telephone company.
 In 1968 it gained the 1,289 cc engine developed for the not-yet released Renault 12 to give a full 1000 kg capacity.
 In 1973 the grille was updated, with a plainer modern look.
 The Estafette continued in production until 1980 when it was replaced by the Trafic, having sold over 500,000 units.

 In Romania, a version of the Estafette was produced for the Romanian Post between 1975 and 1978, by Automobile Dacia, in only 642 units (842 by other sources).

-After its discontinuation

-In 2019, Renault showcased Estafette in Seoul Motor Show.
+Revival

+At the 2024 IAA Show in Hanover, Renault revealed the Estafette concept.
+Created under the new Flexis Group (a partnership between Renault and Volvo Trucks), the Estafette is the first vehicle to use the company's newly developed 'FlexEVan' platform, which enters production in two years time.

+The new Estafette will serve as a replacement for the Trafic and, according to Flexis CEO Philippe Divry, will serve "as the first example of what electric utility vehicles will look like tomorrow".